Introduction

 Pro Tip:

 Responding to negative reviews professionally and publicly can restore trust and even convert unhappy customers.
+A thoughtful response can demonstrate your commitment to customer satisfaction.

 💬 “Thank you for your feedback.
 We're sorry for the inconvenience and would love to make it right — please call us directly at…”